mahendrabairagi/visual/roaddamageinspection.md

 ### Implementation steps

-The following sections walk you through the implementation steps in detail.
+The following sections walk you through the implementation steps.

 #### Step 1: Prerequisites